nagano564/house/README.md

 rake db:migrate
 rake db:seed
 ```
-After this you should have most of the basic information running
+After this you should have most of the basic information.
-To run the project locally from the terminal run and
+To run the project locally from the terminal enter:
 ```
 rails s
 ```